TheGoodlike13/liberty_or_death/README.md

-The first page I find on [#it_was_aliens](#it_was_aliens) seems to imply it's some kind of converter between types of packages, which I assume refers to the format in which applications are stored so they can be installed into linux, particularly via command line.
+The first page I find on [#it_was_aliens](#it_was_aliens) seems to imply it's some kind of converter between types of packages, which I assume refers to the format in which applications are stored so they can be installed into Linux, particularly via command line.
 Well, why don't we try running

     alien --to-rpm krb5-server-1.10.3-10.el6_4.6.x86_64.rpm